IN THIS ARTICLE

-Responsive vs. Adaptive Design: What’s the Difference?
+- Responsive vs. Adaptive Design: How Do They Score in the Real World?

 There was a time when UX designers only had to consider the screen size of desktop computers when designing web layouts.
 But with the proliferation of smartphones, tablets, laptops, and wearables, and diversity of ways in which people are accessing the internet, designers have had to come up with new strategies to ensure a consistent and functional user experience, regardless of screen size.